Content Warning: mental health, miscarriage, religious shaming, sexism

 Were there LDS Church leaders or members who were helpful to you?
 If so, how?

 I felt respected in my decision to leave.
 My Bishop and a member of the stake presidency offered to meet, but I declined.
 My mind was made up, and the conversations would have been too traumatic and emotionally draining.
 It felt truly liberating to actually exercise agency for the first time, to take control for the first time ever in saying no.

 What resources were most helpful in your transition out of Mormonism (or Orthodox Mormonism)?

 In the early days, I consumed a lot of Mormon Stories interviews.
 I worked through the top 25 and supplemented with new ones as they were being released.
 Doing so really helped me feel less alone.
 There is so much power in sharing stories, and I found that really helpful.
 In addition, I enjoyed listening to recordings from Thrive events, along with some Radio Free Mormon, Bill Reel, and Year of Polygamy every so often.

 What significant mistakes did you make in your transition?

 I do not feel like I made any significant mistakes.
 Which is not to say that I got everything spot on, but I don’t have any real regrets about how I handled things.

 How has your leaving Mormonism affected your family relationships, friendships, job, neighbor relationships, social life, etc.?

-I’d be lying if I said leaving the church didn’t affect relationships with family members.
-My marriage and relationship with my children has definitely improved.
+I’d be lying if I said leaving Mormonism didn’t affect relationships with family members.
+My marriage and relationship with my children have definitely improved.
 We are much more open in our home, which is a great thing.
 The downside is that other relationships have become more distant, but that was probably inevitable.
 I feel like everyone is trying their best, but it’s tough.